jmmaa/orca-iot/README.md

 # ORCA

 O.R.C.A. or Ocean Risk Intensity Classification and Analysis, is an IoT-based early warning system for coastal areas powered with machine learning.
 This repository covers the IoT layer of the project.

-**Note: This project is still in development!**

-### Peripherals

-- Arduino Uno R3
-- JSNSR04T Module
-- DHT11 Module
-- GY-BMP280 3.3v Module
-- Hall Effect Sensor Module
+Check the [paper](https://github.com/jmmaa/orca-iot/blob/main/thesis.pdf) for additional information.

 ## Download